 The monitoring of all identified material risks is a core task of Group Risk Management.
 This includes, inter alia, monitoring execution of the risk strategy as well as adherence to the defined limits and thresholds and to risk-related methods and processes.
 A further major task of risk monitoring is the ascertainment of whether risk steering measures were carried out and whether the planned effect of the measures is sufficient.

 Risk communication and risk culture

 Our risk reporting provides systematic and timely information about all material risks and their potential implications.
 The central risk reporting system consists primarily of regular risk reports, e. g. on the overall risk situation, adherence to the parameters defined in the risk strategy or on the capacity utilisation of natural catastrophe scenarios.
+This also includes the company’s annual “Own Risk and Solvency Assessment” (ORSA), which constitutes a central risk report.
 Complementary to the regular risk reporting, immediate internal reporting on material risks that emerge at short notice takes place as necessary.
 The already existing range of risk reports will be supplemented in the context of Solvency II implementation by further reports, including for example the “Regular Supervisory Report” (RSR) and the “Solvency and Financial Condition Report” (SFCR).
-The “RSR” was generated in the second quarter of 2015 as part of the preparatory phase.

 Process-integrated / -independent monitoring and quality assurance

 The Executive Board is responsible for the orderly organisation of the company’s business irrespective of internally assigned competencies.
 This also encompasses monitoring of the internal risk steering and control system.
 Process-independent monitoring and quality assurance of risk management is carried out by the internal audit function and external instances (regulators, independent auditors and rating agencies).
-Most notably, the independent auditors review the trigger mechanism and the internal monitoring system.
-The entire system is rounded off with process-integrated procedures and rules, such as those of the internal control system.
+Most notably, the independent auditors review the trigger mechanism and the internal control system, including its process-integrated procedures.

 Your last visited pages: